byu-cs-236-classroom-templates/project-3/docs/QUERIES_INTERP.md

 ### What should select, project, and rename return?

 These functions should create a new relation that holds the header and tuples resulting from the operation.
 They should return this new relation.
 They should not modify the original relation.

+### What should reorder, union, intersection, and difference return?

 ### When a query has two variables with different names, do the values given to the variables need to be different?